• Skip to main content

 Toppings for Potato Leek Soup

 To add more flavor and fun to potato leek soup, try one or more of these great topping ideas.
-Potato leek soup with bacon is my favorite way to enjoy this soup.

-• Crumbled cook bacon
+• Crumbled cook pork or turkey bacon

 • Minced fresh herbs like parsley, dill, & chives